 Types of Stitches: There are five main types of stitches we'll be doing by hand: Straight, Chain, Zigzag, Spiral and Diagonal.
 For the sake of description and illustration, each of these stitches will start on the left and go to the right.
 Each picture will show the stitch from above and from the side.

 ~Straight: This is your most basic stitch.
 It looks like a dashed line, and the needle moves like a dolphin jumping up out of the water as it swims.
 You can use this stitch for anything non-stretchy, such as attaching a strip of interfacing to your grosgrain ribbon strap.
 I tend to use a sewing machine for most of my straight stitches.
+Some people call this a running stitch, possibly because it's fairly quick to sew compared to other hand stitches.

 ~Chain: This is a very strong stitch for attachments that need to be reinforced, such as where your straps attach to the bra cups.
 It looks like a continuous line from above, with each stitch coming up between the two threads of the previous stitch, making each stitch look like the link of a chain.
 The needle moves like a plane doing loop-d-loops, going forward above the fabric and going a little backward under the fabric.